sw897/csv/docs/7.0/reading.md

 # Extracting data

-To extract data from a CSV document use `League\Csv\Reader` methods.
+To extract data from a CSV document use `Csv\Reader` methods.

 <p class="message-warning">
 By default, the mode for a <code>Reader::createFromPath</code> is